yuxuanzhuang/batter/docs/developer_guide/pipeline_payloads_and_metadata.rst

 The :class:`~batter.pipeline.payloads.SystemParams` model wraps shared system-level inputs (paths, force-field choices, extra restraints).
-It behaves like a mapping but surface frequently accessed fields as attributes and ensures paths are converted to ``pathlib.Path`` instances.
+It behaves like a mapping but surfaces frequently accessed fields as attributes and ensures paths are converted to ``pathlib.Path`` instances.

 .. code-block:: python